Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or firstname.lastname@example.org

 If answering the request involves providing a significant number of photocopies a charge will be made.
 Payment of fees and photocopying charges must be received in advance, and the 20-day response period is suspended until the invoice has been paid.

 If you are dissatisfied with the response you have had from the Museum in respect of a request for information you may invoke the appeals and complaints procedure.
 The first step is to seek an internal review of the decision you have received.
-Requests for internal review should be submitted in writing to the Head of Finance at the Hendon site.
+Requests for internal review should be submitted in writing to the Director of Finance and Resources via our London site:

 If you are dissatisfied with the outcome or the handling of the internal review conducted by the Museum you may seek an independent review from the Information Commissioner.